Lat pulldowns are a staple in many of the programs I have written for my athletes and used myself.

 While both exercises train the back, each will target certain muscles within the back more.

-The wide grip lat pulldown will target the latissimus dorsi as you are maintaining a more vertical torso angle and pulling the bar straight down.
+The wide-grip lat pulldown will target the latissimus dorsi, as you maintain a more vertical torso angle and pull the bar straight down.

-The close grip lat pulldown will target the mid and upper back (the trapezius and rhomboids) as you are leaning back and pulling the elbows back and down to bring the bar towards your lower chest.
+The close-grip lat pulldown targets the mid-and upper back (the trapezius and rhomboids) as you lean back and pull the elbows back and down to bring the bar towards your lower chest.

-Using a supinated grip during the close grip lat pulldown will also involve the biceps more than a close neutral grip or a wide pronated grip.
+Using a supinated grip during the close grip lat pulldown will also involve the biceps more than a close neutral or wide pronated grip.

 4. Weight Used

-The close grip pulldown will typically allow people to use more weight due to the increased involvement of the mid back musculature.
+The close grip pulldown typically allows people to use more weight due to the increased involvement of the mid-back musculature.

-In my experience, I can use approximately 10% more load with a close grip compared to a wide grip.
+In my experience, a close grip allows me to use approximately 10% more load compared to a wide grip.

 Close Grip Lat Pulldown: How To, Tips, Common Mistakes, Muscles Used, Pros And Cons